EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 ...
 ~~~

-+ Data is read from _chgd.cr_{: style="color: green"}.
-It contains 101 rows and 101 columns; but this is not evident from the file itself.
+The data file reader checks to see whether the first nonblank line (that is also not a preprocessor instruction)
+begins with `% ... rows nr` or `% ... cols nc`.
+It uses whatever information is given to set the number of rows to **nr** and/or columns to **nc**.
-  The script tells **fplot**{: style="color: blue"} that the file contains 101 columns with `nc -101`; it works out the number of rows from
-  the file contents.
+In the absence of specification it works out the number of rows from the file contents.

+`% ... cols nc` need not be present in the file, either.
+If **nc** has not been stipulated in the file or by some other means,
+the reader will count the number of elements in the first line containing data elements, and assign **nc** to it.
+In this case it would incorrectly use **nc**=4; thus in this case it must be stipulated.
+**fplot**{: style="color: blue"} also allows you to stipulate the number of columns with command line arguments `nc=#` or `-r:nc=#`.

 ### 5. _Further exercises_